metawala/DRLND_Continuous_Control/README.md

 ### Getting Started / Setup
 If you wanted to do this at your end by yourself here is what you need to get started.

+1. Ensure you have installed any required dependencies.
+Follow the [link here](https://github.com/udacity/deep-reinforcement-learning#dependencies) to get more details on the dependencies and how to install them.

-1. Download the environment from one of the links below.
+2. Download the environment from one of the links below.
 You need only select the environment that matches your operating system:

     - **_Version 1: One (1) Agent_**
         - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/one_agent/Reacher_Linux.zip)